This chapter sets out what the local authority will need to consider when a family is referred for or requests accommodation and/or financial support:

 - the person has lodged their appeal within the given deadline.

 Appeal time limits vary depending on the stage that the case is at in the appeal process so it will be necessary to need to seek advice from the person’s legal representative or the Home Office to establish whether they have 3C leave and remain lawfully present.
-When 3C leave ends the person will become an overstayer.
+When 3C leave ends and the person has not been granted another form of leave to remain then they will become an overstayer.

-Even if an EEA national or family member has a Home Office document, if their circumstances have changed since this was issued, the document may not be sufficient to establish whether they have access to welfare benefits and further enquiries will need to be made to find out whether they have a right to reside.
+Where an EEA national or family member has a Home Office document, this still may not be sufficient to establish whether they have a right to reside if their circumstances have changed since the document was issued, so further enquiries will still need to be made.

-The Intervention and Sanctions Directorate (ISD) at the Home Office is responsible for providing information to local authorities, and a status check for a person requesting support can be requested by:
+The Intervention and Sanctions Directorate (ISD) at the Home Office is responsible for providing immigration status information to local authorities.

-Local authorities signed up to use the NRPF Connect database will need to create a new case which will alert the Home Office to provide an immigration status check within the timescales set out in the Service Level Agreement.
-Once a case has been created, the local authority can obtain further updates via NRPF Connect from the Home Office whilst the person remains in receipt of support, and must use the database to update the Home Office of any change of circumstances, for example, when a person has submitted a new immigration application.
+Local authorities signed up to use the NRPF Connect database can obtain a status check by creating a new case on the system and a response will be provided in line with the service level agreement.
+Once a case has been created, the local authority can obtain further updates via NRPF Connect from the Home Office whilst the person remains in receipt of support, and can update the Home Office about a change of circumstances.

 2.3 Exclusions from support

-- A person who is not seeking asylum and is unlawfully present in the UK and their dependants:
+- A person who is not currently seeking asylum and is unlawfully present in the UK, for example:

 - Visa overstayer